OAGi/Score/docs/user_guide/index.rst

 be the owner of the Agency ID List to toggle between these three states.
 To change the Agency ID List state:

-1. `Open the “Edit Agency ID List” page <#view-detail-of-an-agency-id-list-1>`__.
+1. `Open the "Edit Agency ID List" page <#view-detail-of-an-agency-id-list-1>`__.

-2. Depending on the current state of the Agency ID List, click either the “Move to QA”, “Move to Production”, or “Back to WIP” button at the top-right corner of the page.
+2. Depending on the current state of the Agency ID List, click either the "Move to QA", "Move to Production", or "Back to WIP" button at the top-right corner of the page.

 3. Confirm (or cancel) the state change.